Oude IJsselstreek

-Oude IJsselstreek ([ˌʌudə ˈʔɛisəlstreːk]) is a municipality in the eastern Netherlands.
-It was established on 1 January 2005 through a merger of the former municipalities Gendringen and Wisch.
+Oude IJsselstreek ([ˌʌudə ˈʔɛisəlstreːk]) is a municipality in the province of Gelderland, in the eastern Netherlands.
+It was established on 1 January 2005 by a merger of the former municipalities of Gendringen and Wisch.

 Geography and population centres

 The municipality belongs to the transition area between the rivers in the south, coming from Germany (Rhine and Issel), and the sandy soils of the Eastern Netherlands.